Bid to repeal California school vaccination law falls short

 When it appeared that the measure would fall short last week, he complained in a statement sent to reporters that special interests, including pharmaceutical companies, had “gone to great lengths to thwart campaign efforts.”

-State Senator Richard Pan, a pediatrician who faced intense opposition as the author of the new law eliminating the personal beliefs exemption for childhood vaccinations, including death threats and a possible recall effort, welcomed the ballot initiative’s stumble.
+State Senator Richard Pan, a pediatrician who braved intense opposition as the author of the new law eliminating the personal beliefs exemption for childhood vaccinations, including death threats and a possible recall effort, said the ballot initiative’s failure “would be good news for public health and particularly California’s children.”
+(Editing by Eric Walsh)

-“This is a major win for public health as California leads the country in rejecting the unfounded fear and misinformation about vaccines that has put too many people at risk for serious disease,” Pan said.